thi-ng/umbrella/packages/oquery/README.md

 ## About

-Datalog-inspired, optimized pattern/predicate query engine for JS objects & arrays.
+Datalog-inspired, optimized pattern/predicate query engine for JS objects & arrays

 This package provides a single higher-order function `defQuery()`, which takes a number of options to configure query behavior and returns an actual query